pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > I’m an egotistical bastard, and I name all my projects after myself.
 First ‘Linux’, now 'Git’
 > <br/>-- <cite>Linus Torvalds</cite>

-> I’m now convinced that choosing a language based on how easy it is to read or write is a very bad idea.
-What if we chose musical instruments based on how easy they are to play?
-Everyone would playing kazoos.
-You can’t think deeply about music if all you know is a kazoo.
-Skill at reading and writing code is learned.
-We should choose languages based on how accurately they allow us to think about the problems we are trying to solve.
-> <br/>-- <cite>Brenton Ashworth on Clojure</cite>

 > When you let the nose of the camel into the tent, the rest of him tends to follow
 > <br/>-- <cite>Ben Moseley, Out of the Tarpit</cite>